livingdocsIO/livingdocs-manager/README.md

 where: <command> is one of:

   help                              #  Show this information

   version                           #  Show the cli version

   user:info                         #  Prints the user information

   design:build                      #  Compile the design
   design:publish                    #  Show the script version
   design:proxy                      #  Start a design server that caches designs

-  project:design:list           #  List all designs of a project project:design:add            #  Add a design to a project project:design:remove         #  Remove a design from a project project:design:default        #  Set a design as default project:design:enable         #  Enable project's design project:design:disable        #  Disable project's design
+  project:channel:list              #  List all designs of all channels of a project

+  channel:design-version:add        #  Add a design version to a channel channel:design-version:remove     #  Remove a design version from a channel channel:design-version:current    #  Set a current design version as default of a channel channel:design-version:enable     #  Enable a design version of a channel channel:design-version:disable    #  Disable a design version of a channel
 ```